massalabs/station-massa-node-manager/README.md

 You can also do integration test by installing manually the plugin:

-    mkdir -p ~/.config/thyra/plugins/node_manager
+    mkdir -p ~/.config/massastation/plugins/node_manager
-    mv node_manager ~/.config/thyra/plugins/node_manager
+    mv node_manager ~/.config/massastatio/plugins/node_manager

-Then you can run Thyra and navigate into the plugin.
+Then you can run Massa Station and navigate into the plugin.

 ## Get your Discord token